Sendhuraan/JS_solutions/README.md

-## This repo contains solutions for HTML CSS Javascript React Redux Node
+## This repo contains solutions for HTML CSS Javascript React Redux Node.

 ## How to Run
 * Make sure that Node JS (v8.11.3) is installed.